Sugar Free 5 Minute Candied Nuts. Perfect for snacking or as favours for your Christmas or New Year guests.

-- pure stevia crystals
+- pure stevia powder

 Choose the nuts you like best.

 I recommend a heavy bottomed pan as you don’t want the sweeteners to heat up too quickly and burn.
-If you don’t have such a pan, make sure to stir continuously and remove the nuts from heat as soon as they start crackling and smoking.
+If you don’t have such a pan, make sure you stir continuously and remove the nuts from heat as soon as they start crackling and smoking.
 If you smell burnt sugar it’s too late and you have to start all over!

-How to turn sugar free 5 minute candied nuts into inexpensive Favours for your guests
+How to turn sugar free 5 minute candied nuts into inexpensive Favours for your guests.